GitCraigRash/GitCraigRash/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BLOOMTECH SPRINT 12: Technical Exam Prep.
+- 🔭 I’m currently working on BLOOMTECH SPRINT 14: NEURAL NETWORKS FOUNDATIONS

-- 🌱 I’m currently learning Flask and web applications.
+- 🌱 I’m currently learning how to use nural networks.

 - 👯 I’m looking to collaborate on how to extract valuable information for stakeholders in an online retail business.